kbtang28/bayesian-hypergraph-inference/README.md

 ## Acknowledgements

 Code in `src/this.jl` and `src/this-tools.jl` are adapted from Delabays et al. (2025), *Hypergraph reconstruction from dynamics*, with the original code available [here](https://github.com/TaylorBasedHypergraphInference/THIS).
+Thank you to Robin Delabays for generously sharing additional code associated with their work.